 - Adding the Links

 There are several widgets that you can use to add links from your website.
 In this example, we use Icon List.
 So, drag the Icon List widget to the remaining column on the editor.

 Again, go to the left panel to customize the Icon List widget.
 To add a link, click the item you want to add the link to and paste the link you want.
 If you want to remove the icon, hover your mouse over the icon and click the trash icon.

 Again, you can go to the Style tab to customize the links.
 You can set things like link text color, typography, and so on.

 If you add a new section in Elementor, it has the white color by default.
 If you want to have different footer color, activate the section of the footer by clicking it on the Navigator and click the Style tab on the left panel.
 Change the background on the Background section.

 There are so many setting options offered by Elementor for each widget, which is impossible to cover them all here.
 You can play around with the left panel until you get satisfied with the result.
-Once you are done, click the PUBLISH button on the bottom side of the left panel.
+Once you are done, click the PUBLISH button.

 On the next step, you will be asked to specify the display condition.
-By default, your footer will be applied to the entire section of your website.
-So, if you want your new footer to be applied to the entire website, you can simply click the SAVE & CLOSE button.
+Simply set the location where you want to apply the custom template to.
+Once done, click the SAVE & CLOSE button.